Julie Wimmer: Career

 Julie Wimmer has drawn on inspiration from the world over – any place she likes, she is at home.
 She speaks Czech, English, German, Slovak and Polish fluently, as well as some Italian and Russian.
 Aside from interior design, she has also designed and created jewelry and fashion.
 In 2006 the FashionOffice internet magazine ranked her among elite fashion designers - / FashionOffice - Julie Wimmer Her collections sparked also attention in Asia, where Phoenix Jewelry Magazine, is a printed and online Chinese fashion magazine, featured an interview with her in 2009.
 After attending the Master in 2009, Julie resumed the works of her own design studio.
-The prestigious Italian school NABA (Nuova Accademia di Belle Arti Milano) Julie Wimmer ranked among its most successful graduates - / NABA - Arts and Design Academy in Milan She has led a project team to optimize prices (project preparation, tenders, implementation) in the course of the reconstruction of the Prague TV Tower (Zizkov Television Tower) - 2011.
+The prestigious Italian school NABA (Nuova Accademia di Belle Arti Milano) Julie Wimmer ranked among its most successful graduates - She has led a project team to optimize prices (project preparation, tenders, implementation) in the course of the reconstruction of the Prague TV Tower (Zizkov Television Tower) - 2011.
 In 2012 Julie has released an interview for National Qatari Television and her work was included in the book "Czech Designers" published in USA in 2010.
 More than 50 projects completed to date.
 In addition she is a member of the International Federation of Journalists.